Best time to find cheap flights, 3% potential price drop

 Which day is cheapest to fly to Birmingham International?

 At the moment, Saturday is the most economical day to take a flight to Birmingham International.
 Monday is likely to be the most costly.

 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the afternoon when visiting Birmingham International.
+To get the best value, try booking a flight in the evening when visiting Birmingham International.
 Generally the prices will increase for flights at noon as these tend to have higher demand.

 Birmingham-Shuttlesworth International Airport is a key airport for central Alabama and serves more than three million passengers per year.
 The airport is situated just five miles (8km) from downtown Birmingham in Alabama.

 The single terminal at Birmingham-Shuttlesworth International Airport is divided into two concourses: B and C. Concourse C is the only one currently in use at the airport as the other is undergoing a revamp and modernisation project, which started in June 2011.

 Birmingham-Shuttlesworth International Airport generally serves domestic flights across the United States.
 Airlines offer flights to Birmingham-Shuttlesworth International Airport from cities such as Miami, Houston, Dallas, Detroit, Chicago, New Orleans and Charlotte, as well as many others.